LAMcGuinness/Milestone1-Bluebells/README.md

 * About Section

 * Gallery Section
+    Organised in a grid.
+Photographs show school and activities carried out in it.

 * Contact Section
     Contains a contact form for clients to make enquiries to the school.
 It also contains a link from google maps with directions to the school.